Last Updated: 13-20-2025

 cores.
 I've tried the cheaper VPS with 8gb memory and 4 CPU cores, and it was pretty sluggish for a mailserver.

-After you have your domain name and a VPS go to the DNS Zone Management panel at your VPS provider and setup the DNS records for the server.
-This includes the
+After you have your domain name and a VPS go to the DNS Zone Management panel at your domain name or VPS provider and setup the DNS records for the server.

 Resource record TTL Type Priority Data